clarkx/ProceduralWood/README.md

 Everything is from the Bartek Skorupa conference 2014 : https://www.youtube.com/watch?v=kAUmLcXhUj0&index=40&list=PLa1F2ddGya__tVlgy0KNkF4ns8sNUF-2N

+Warning : Always apply the scale (CTRL+A).
+The texture is always facing the Z axis (Go in edit mode and rotate all the faces).

 Nbr Rings : Choose the number of rings in the wood base texture